fbpx

 District 21 comprises Upper Bukit Timah, Ulu Pandan, and Clementi Park.

-District 21 has 3 specific areas in this district that have been gazetted by the URA as GCB areas – Binjai Park, Kiburn Estate, and King Albert Park.
+District 21 has 3 specific areas in this district that have been gazetted by the URA as GCB areas – Binjai Park, Kilburn Estate, and King Albert Park:

-Binjai Park, Kiburn Estate, & King Albert Park
+Binjai Park, Kilburn Estate, & King Albert Park

-Binjai Park, Kiburn Estate and King Albert Park are all quite similar in that they are known for their tranquil surroundings and lush greenery, making them ideal places for those who enjoy nature.
+Binjai Park, Kilburn Estate and King Albert Park are all quite similar in that they are known for their tranquil surroundings and lush greenery, making them ideal places for those seeking landed properties like GCBs within District 21.

 In addition, King Albert Park is near the King Albert Park MRT station, providing residents with easy access to other parts of the city.